The University Executive Committee is responsible for all matters associated with the development and management of the university.

 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.
 It also means that a breach is more than just about losing personal data.
 The GDPR introduces a duty on all organisations to report certain types of personal data breach to the ICO within 72 hours of becoming aware of the breach, where feasible.

-You can view all of our privacy notices in the
+You can search for all of our privacy notices in the KnowledgeBase.

 Individuals have a number of rights under Data Protection legislation: